kodermike/airplanemode.koplugin/README.md

 ![Screenshot of the Network tab with AirPlane Mode installed](<https://raw.githubusercontent.com/kodermike/kodermike.github.io/refs/heads/master/images/airplane_network_menu.png>)

-The `AirPlane Mode` menu is very simple - toggle `AirPlane Mode` and control which plugins will be disabled while it's running.
+The `AirPlane Mode` menu is very simple - you can toggle `AirPlane Mode` and control which plugins will be disabled while it's running.

 ![Screenshot of the AirPlane Mode menu when disabled](<https://raw.githubusercontent.com/kodermike/kodermike.github.io/refs/heads/master/images/airplane_disabled.png>)